badw-dh/CGLO/README.md

 ## Version

-The current version is **23-12**.
-New releases are numbered in [YEAR]-[MONTH] format.
+The current version is **23-12**, released on December 30, 2023.
+Releases are numbered in [YEAR]-[MONTH] format.

 ## Citation

 For any specific version of this data, please use the permanent link: https://daten.badw.de/CGLO/-/tree/VERSION where "VERSION" should be substituted by the particular version you intend to cite.

 For the most current version, please, use the link: https://daten.badw.de/CGLO/-/tree/main

-Citations of *CGLO* should be checked against the print *CGL* for accuracy (minor corrigenda are listed in CORRIGENDA.md).
+Citations of *CGLO* should be checked against the print *CGL* for accuracy (minor divergences and errata are described in DIFFERENTIAE.md).
 Images of the relevant pages are provided in the *CGLO* interface.

 To cite an entry from the *Thesaurus glossarum* we recommend any of the following conventions:
 - *CGLO* s.v. *Abacus* [version 23-12]  (to cite the entry [Abacus] (https://publikationen.badw.de/en/cglo/index#14) explicitly according to *CGLO* data)